-The heart of the Dodge Poetry Festival, High School Student Day introduces thousands of teenagers to poets from widely diverse backgrounds, offering them the opportunity to see the world from perspectives entirely unlike their own.
+The heart of the Geraldine R. Dodge Poetry Festival, High School Student Day has introduced thousands of teenagers to poets from widely diverse backgrounds, offering them the opportunity to see the world from perspectives entirely unlike their own.
 It also offers many students the rare opportunity to meet working poets who are like them, and to experience first‐hand that there is a larger world of like‐minded people who welcome and understand them.
 This is exciting, inspiring and liberating for all of them, and life‐saving for some.

 The Festival Poets on High School Student Day include former U.S. Poets Laureate and Pulitzer Prize winners as well as slam champions and emerging voices.
 They are chosen not only for their talent, but for their ability to connect with students.

 This year, due to the ongoing unpredictability of the COVID-19 pandemic, the 2020 Dodge Poetry Festival will be entirely virtual.